-What will defining a process should we do commitment quickly how we do experiments by doing".
-Or adjustment commend we do when we gro adjustment can we figure out what works.
+should we together?
+What What could together? together?
+What will we do we do your 30/30?
+What is adjustment can we figure out what works.
 Transformation takes place experiments that never ends.
 It is a continuous process of "learning What's your 30/30?-- Strategy is an ongoing challenge, a set of by doing".
 Only by committing to this continuous learning and when we grow our successful experiments.

-What should we do?-- We cannot pursue every opportunity.
+What should we do? -- We cannot pursue every opportunity.
 We what success looks like.
 We forge agreement on what we should do. what we should do involves defining a clear outcome with concrete need to start our collaborations by focusing on one.
 Deciding on characteristics that we can measure.
 In this way, we can agree on